Imperial Brands—which markets cigarettes like Kool and Winston—invested in a UK cannabis startup.

 Details of the tobacco giant’s deal were not released to the public, but Business Insider reports that OCT raised nearly $10 million from Imperial Brands and other investors.
 Another major buyer into OCT was Snoop Dogg’s investment firm Casa Verde Capital.

-Though the investment marks the beginning of what could be big tobacco’s entry into the cannabis industry, OCT is strictly a research company focusing on the therapeutic uses of cannabis and how they can be applied medicinally.
+Though the investment marks the beginning of what could be big tobacco’s entry into the cannabis industry, OCT is strictly a research company focusing on the therapeutic uses of herb weed and how they can be applied medicinally, for example, for the studies of cannabis PTSD, the recent researches that suggest that cannabis kills cancer cells or the development of the cannabis patch for diabetic nerve pain.

 “Our investment enables Imperial to support OCT’s important research while building a deeper understanding of the medical cannabis market,” chief development officer for Imperial Brands, Matthew Phillips, said in a statement.